MattChylack/Data-Analysis-Projects/README.md

 Resume-My Resume can be found here

 Tableau Product Recalls Presentation-Obtained a dataset on product recalls from the USDA.
 Used Tableau prep builder to clean dataset and to establish a join with similiar dataset.
 Used Tableau Desktop to create visualizations in a story like presentation.
-Some of the visualizations include a bar chart showing which US states had the most number of product recalls and a box and whisker chart which listed out the products by category and shows where each category ranks in terms of the number of total recalls.
+Some of the visualizations include a bar chart showing which US states have the most number of product recalls and a box and whisker chart which list out the products by category and shows where each category ranks in terms of the number of total recalls.

 UI Path Diplomas of Completion-Screenshots of completions diplomas that were obtained after completing each UI Path training module.